Space-bounded quantum state testing via space-efficient quantum singular value transformation: Introduction

-Testing the spectrum of quantum states was studied in~\cite{OW21}: for example, whether a quantum state is maximally mixed or $\epsilon$-far away in trace distance from mixed states can be tested using $\Theta(N/\epsilon^2)$ samples.
+\paragraph{More on quantum state testing problems.} Testing the spectrum of quantum states was studied in~\cite{OW21}: for example, whether a quantum state is maximally mixed or $\epsilon$-far away in trace distance from mixed states can be tested using $\Theta(N/\epsilon^2)$ samples.
 Later, it was generalized in~\cite{BOW19} to quantum state certification with respect to fidelity and trace distance.
 Estimating distinguishability measures of quantum states~\cite{ARS+21} is another topic, including the estimation of fidelity~\cite{FL11,WZC+22,GP22} and trace distance~\cite{WGL+22,WZ23}.